tyskwo/portfolio/_work/99_boost.md

 ### Retrospection and Postmortem

 Looking back two years postmortem, I am proud of what I was able to accomplish with Boost.
 Most of my prototypes before this were tile-based games, with no enemy structure, and very little in terms of complexity.
 Between the structure of the enemies, their AI, the collision detection, and the wave system, I would consider this the peak of my knowledge at the time.
 Although the source code is lost, I do remember being proud of how I structured the game's systems – it wasn't a big pile of spaghetti when it was all said and done.
 One of Boost's dark spots is that the collision detection sometimes goes haywire and random enemies disappear.
 Oh well.

-<h3>Downloads</h3>
-<a href="https://www.dropbox.com/s/4eu57vyv40e0xuu/Boost.jar?dl=0" target="_blank">Here is a link to the .jar file for Boost.</a>
-Word of caution though, the instructions lie – it is O and K for player two's controls, not J.